Help me write a blog post

 When did you stop beating your business model?

-The Harvard 'Digital Media in Cyberspace' project may be promising, but it's premises concern me.
+The Harvard 'Digital Media in Cyberspace' project may be promising, but it's premises concern me.it says

 How can we control piracy and protect consumers' rights?